keenlabs/KeenClient-Java/query/README.md

 ```

-### Funnel and Multi-Analysis Queries
+### Funnel Query

-TODO: The below is an old rough draft.
-TODO: Rewrite!!!

-Special queries such as Funnel and Multi-analysis are also supported, although the user is responsible of constructing her own JSON map for steps and multi-analysis, respectively:
+For the Funnel query,  the user is responsible of constructing her own JSON map for steps.
-Funnel:
 ```java
 // construct the list of steps
 List<Map<String, Object>> listSteps = new ArrayList<Map<String, Object>>();